SERVICES

 A PROJECT CONSULTATION INCLUDES

-- A pre-consultation form including your three concerns/questions;
+• A Pre-Consultation Form specifying your three concerns/questions;

 A PROJECT CONSULTATION DOES NOT INCLUDE